myAvatar-Development-Community/document-importing-web-services-into-myavatar/README.md

 Before attempting to import a web service into myAvatar™, you should make sure that you have a valid **W**eb **S**ervice **D**escription **L**anguage (**WSDL**) URL.
 To do this

-1. Paste the URL of the web service .asmx file in the address bar of a web browser, which should look like this:
+1. Paste the URL of the web service .asmx file in the address bar of a web browser, which should look like this:<br>
 `https://your-organization.com/MyAvatoolWebService.asmx`

-2. Add `?WSDL` to the end of the URL, so it looks like this:
+2. Add `?WSDL` to the end of the URL, so it looks like this:<br>
 `https://your-organization.com/MyAvatoolWebService.asmx?WSDL`

 3. Attempt to access that URL.

 For example, pointing a browser to `https://your-organization.com/CustomAvatarWebService.asmx?WSDL` should display XML that looks something like this: